Ranking NHL Teams By Forwards

 Andrew Copp/Brandon Tanev/Michael Sgarbossa/Buddy Robinson/Jack Roslovic/Chase De Leo/JC Lipon/Brendan Lemieux/Jansen Harkins/Michael Spacek/Mason Appleton/Kristian Vesalainen

-ANALYSIS: The Jets are also for real — right there with the Leafs, almost interchangeable in these rankings — and Paul Maurice shouldn’t hesitate to go with four scoring lines.
+ANALYSIS: The Jets are also for real — right there with the Leafs, essentially interchangeable in these rankings — and Paul Maurice shouldn’t hesitate to go with four scoring lines.
 This top nine has the potential to really light it up, and that fourth line would certainly chip in too.
 Roslovic led the farm team in scoring and will push for a spot in camp, perhaps bumping Matthias to the press box.
 Winnipeg is going to be so fun to watch again this season — especially that top line — and this could totally be a playoff team if Maurice doesn’t hold the Jets back.

 5) Tampa Bay Lightning